 Tuition and Financial Aid

-A letter with detailed application instructions for financial aid assistance is available upon request from the business office beginning mid-December 2011.
-Charles Armstrong School uses an outside vendor (Student and School Services – SSS affiliated with the National Association of Independent Schools) for the initial analysis of a family’s financial need.
-Additional analysis is completed by the school business office before grants are awarded under the direction and approval of a financial aid committee.
-All information provided during the application and review process is held in the strictest confidence.
+For fairness and consistency, Charles Armstrong, along with many other schools, uses School & Student Services by NAIS (SSS), the nation’s leading third-party service provided through the National Association of Independent Schools, for the initial analysis of a family’s financial need.
+Additional analysis is completed by the School’s business office.
+Grants are awarded under the direction and approval of Armstrong School’s Financial Aid Committee.
+All information provided during the Financial Aid application and review process is held in the strictest confidence.

 Notice of Nondiscriminatory Policy as it relates to Students: